mvadari/xrpl-docs/Permissioned DEX XLS.md

 ### 3.2.
 Failure Conditions

 * `Issuer` doesn't exist on one or more of the credentials in `AcceptedCredentials`.
-* The resulting `DEXDomain` object doesn't have any accepted credentials or tokens.
+* The resulting `PermissionedDomain` object doesn't have any accepted credentials or tokens.
 * The `AcceptedTokens` or `AcceptedCredentials` arrays are too long.
 * XRP is included in the `AcceptedTokens` array.
 * If `DomainID` is included: